A game of quantum advantage: linking verification and simulation: Summary of results

-An important corollary of this is that either the hardness conjectures of random quantum circuits are not valid for distances $\epsilon=\Omega(\log(n)^{-1})$ or a complete certification strategy for Bob, providing a discrimination function for every guess of Alice, is impossible with polynomial resources.
+An important corollary of our theorem is that either the hardness conjectures of random quantum circuits are not valid for distances $\epsilon=\Omega(\log(n)^{-1})$ or a complete certification strategy for Bob, providing a discrimination function for every guess of Alice, is impossible with polynomial resources.
+Given the wide range of results that establish the hardness of sampling from random quantum circuits requiring slightly stronger assumptions than our result, we believe that our results indicate that efficient and scalable certification of random circuits in terms of empirical averages of functions is not possible.